zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 }
 ```

-When the `web_key` feature is enabled, the response may still contain legacy keys, in order not to invalidate older sessions.
+After the `web_key` feature is enabled, the response may still contain legacy keys, in order not to invalidate older sessions.
 The legacy keys will disappear once they expire.

 ### Caching